Hero.com: Rise of the Heroes

-Toby, Pete, Lorna, and Emily are just average kids—until they stumble upon a Web site called Hero.com and download powers that turn them into superheroes.
-At first, flying, teleporting, and shooting lasers from their eyes seems like nothing but fun.
-But when the supervillain Doc Tempest kidnaps Toby and Lorna’s mom, things take a darker turn.
+Toby, Pete, Lorna, and Emily are just average kids—until they stumble upon a website called "Hero.com" that allows them to download powers that turn them into superheroes.
+At first, having the ability to fly, teleport, and shoot lasers from their eyes seems wonderful.
+But once the supervillain, Doc Tempest, kidnaps Toby and Lorna’s mom, everything takes a darker turn.

-Now the heroes must band together and use their new skills—from super-strength to invisibility—to rescue their mom, fight evil, and try to save the world from destruction.
+Now the heroes must band together and use their newly acquired skills—from super-strength to invisibility—to not only rescue their mom, but also doing the typical superhero activities like fighting evil and trying to save the world from total destruction.